artz/sonar/README.md

 If Sonar detects the element is a child of an element with the CSS `overflow` property set to `scroll` or `auto`, it will use this element as its parent offset for scroll detection instead of the browser window.
 Should this not be desired, `parent` may be used to override with another element.

+*Important:* For `overflow` scroll detection to work, the scrollable element must have its position property set to `relative` or `absolute`.

 ## Roadmap

 * Support for horizontal scroll.